-JD is an Emergency Management professional writing nonfiction crime, history, and fiction bioterrorism thrillers.
+JD is an Emergency Management professional writing true crime, history, and thrillers.

 Carl Drucke is a Registered Civil Engineer and Licensed Real Estate Broker who holds an Emergency Substitute Teaching Credential.
 He is active in numerous professional organizations, Lions Club International, and the Lake Norconian Club Foundation.
 A writer of non-fiction, Carl has written and self published books on the following subjects: Golfing and Travel in California and Positive Attitude.
 His membership in the Southern California Writers Association extends over the past 5 years.